 - support in demanding situations

 - qualification with the Swiss Social Work Certificate

 - appreciation through shared community experiences

 Networking – allowing practice to benefit!

-Almacasa provides a service that encapsulates more than 20 years' experience.
+Almacasa provides a service that encapsulates more than 20 years of experience.
 Almacasa is also always on top of the latest findings of gerontological research.

-We are a member of the following national organisations:
+We are a member of the following national organizations:

 We also have a wide network of international connections:

 EAN (European Ageing Network)